davelip/laravel-database-queue/readme.md

 I suggest to publish migrations, so they are copied to your regular migrations

-    $ php artisan migrate:publish barryvdh/laravel-async-queue
+    $ php artisan migrate:publish davelip/laravel-database-queue

 And then run migrate

     $ php artisan migrate

-You should now be able to use the async driver in config/queue.php
+You should now be able to use the database driver in config/queue.php

     'default' => 'database',